 Other inscriptions found near the gate are dedicatory inscriptions to Sabina and Matidia, Hadrian’s wife and mother-in-law respectively.
 The empress Sabina would have accompanied Hadrian on his tour of the Roman provinces.

 A second agora, the commercial heart of the city, was built during Hadrian’s visit.
 The agora was lined by porticoes and shops and was decorated with statues and a fountain.

 Statues were erected to Hadrian as “saviour of the universe and their country” by a woman from Phaselis named Tyndaris.
-Two neighboring cities, Korydalla and Akalissos, also erected altars in Phaselis for the explicit purpose of honoring his visit.
+Two neighbouring cities, Korydalla and Akalissos, also erected altars in Phaselis for the explicit purpose of honouring his visit.

 Domitian’s agora lies along the second section of the main street.
 It had two gates that faced the street.
 The courtyard of this agora was in the shape of a major structure complex.
 The agora’s inner courtyard was surrounded with corridors in a portico manner and the shops were located at the rear.

-An inscription written in honor of the emperor Domitian was found above one of the two gates.
+An inscription written in honour of the emperor Domitian was found above one of the two gates.

 The theatre, situated on the north-west slope of the acropolis, is approached by steps from the town square.
 It was most probably rebuilt on the Roman plan in the second century AD on top of an earlier Hellenistic theatre.

 The cavea, which is in quite good state of preservation, had a capacity of around 2,000 people.
 The partially preserved walls of the two-storey stage building indicate it had five doors.